Summer is like that. Sometimes it’s just too hot and too dry. . .even for an eagle!

 And then it was up, up and away. . .

-. . .to the Eagle Tree, a mostly dead tree on the Seneca Canal (east) side of Wildlife Drive that provides a safe roost for herons and egrets but mostly for eagles. . .
+. . .to the Eagle Tree, a mostly dead tree on the Seneca Canal (east) side of Wildlife Drive that provides a safe roost for herons and egrets and osprey. . .once I found a falcon there!
+But mostly it’s for eagles. . .

-P6200342. . .it’s where this eagle resumed its unusual posture.
+. . .and it’s where this eagle decided to finish cooling off.
 But now it was no longer 350′ or so out on the marsh, it was maybe 50′ away.

-And now the sunlight was working with me, not against me 🙂 Yay!
+And now the sunlight was working with me, not against me — west-side tree, sun beginning to lower in the east. 🙂 Yay!

 I could see that the eagle wasn’t drying its wings, or drying anything else for that matter.